 Tropical vacations should be a time to unwind, and there’s nothing relaxing about extreme weather.
 By choosing the best beach vacations during hurricane season, you can lower your risk of trip interruption, emergency evacuations, or worse, and instead focus on fruity drinks and beach reading.

 Unfortunately, the same elements that draw tourists to tropical destinations, namely the warm air and water, make many of these places prone to tropical storms and hurricanes.
-This year, the National Oceanic and Atmospheric Administration (NOAA) is predicting another active hurricane season in the North Atlantic region, which means that the Caribbean is likely to see more extreme weather this summer and fall.
-But there are alternative tropical destinations that are at lower risk for hurricanes, and are within a few hours of the continental U.S. by plane.
+The Caribbean typically sees extreme weather during the summer and fall months, but there are alternative tropical destinations that are at lower risk for hurricanes and within a few hours of the Continental U.S. by plane.

 In addition to a lower risk of extreme weather, many of these destinations offer lower prices that come along with summer or fall low seasons, giving vacationers the chance to benefit from better prices and good weather.

 Like the ABCs, Trinidad and Tobago are located in the Caribbean but fall outside of the traditional hurricane belt, though summer and fall are the rainy seasons.
 However, from mid-September to mid-October, the islands experience the Petit Carême, which brings sunny days without rain.

 Tobago is a relaxed tropical beach destination that isn’t as built up as many of the other Caribbean islands, and it runs on a slower, more relaxed “island time.”
 Trinidad, by contrast, is composed of crowded cities along the coast and a mountainous interior that attracts adventurers looking for hiking, kayaking, and caving opportunities.

 Check Prices for Mt Plaisir Estate Hotel in Grande Riviere